sini-codes/kscript2/README.md

 `cooldown` - (in seconds) allows you to prevent players from spamming  /me command.

-Fill it with correct data or leave as it is and launch KScript2 again.

-Yes at this point, you do not have to restart the server.
-In fact, you only need to restart the server when you need to install kag2d mods.

-Now, when in game, you can type `"/me OWNZ"` into chat and see a global message.

-But you will notice a lil' problem.
-Our "/me OWNZ" command is displayed aswell.
-This is where combination of kag2d mods and KScript2 kicks in.
-If you navigate to
+Fill it with correct data.
+Now, it's time too look at how KScript2 mods can be combined with KAG mods.

+"me" mod depends on "chat" mod.
+But "chat" mod has a dependency on Kag2d script, which you can find at

     'KScript2/mods/chat/kag_mods/RulesScripts'

-folder, you will see `CatchCommands.as` - a little script, which eliminates every message started with "/" symbol from chat.
+You will see `CatchCommands.as` - a little script, which eliminates every message started with "/" symbol from chat.
 It also prints the message itself to RCON in a more clear manner, so that KScript2 "chat" mod can easily identify the sender and the command.

 You have to attach this script to your server Rules.

-I will not describe how to do it here, but feel free to post a question in this thread if you need help.
+It's fairly easy if you are not running custom gamemode (In fact, with custom gamemode it could be even easier).
+Whatever gamemode you are going to run, you need to grab it's .cfg file.
+Suppose we are going to play TDM.
+Then we copy this file:

+    KAG/Base/Rules/TDM/gamemode.cfg

+To

+    KAG/Mods/ks_mods/Rules/TDM/

+Then we copy our little `CatchCommands.as` into the same folder.

+After that we open copied gamemode.cfg with any text editor and look for something like:

+    ...

+    scripts                            = KAG.as;
+                                         TDM.as;
+										 TDM_Interface.as;

+	...

+We insert our script name at the very end of the list (most of the time):

+    ...

+    scripts                            = KAG.as;
+                                         TDM.as;
+										 TDM_Interface.as;
+									     CatchCommands.as;
+	...

+Finally we open KAG/mods.cfg and simply add a new line: `ks_mods`

-Some mods will not be able to function properly without corresponding Kag2d mods.
+Some mods will not be able to function properly without corresponding Kag2d mods (like 'chat' and 'stats').
 So check mods folder for "kag_mods" to see if there exists any dependency.

+Yes at this point, you do not have to restart the server.
+In fact, you only need to restart the server when you need to install kag2d mods.

+Now, when in game, you can type `"/me OWNZ"` into chat and see a global message.

 *6. Advanced mods - Knight RPG demo*